PeterWong327/study-guide-notes/javascript.md

 - What is event delegation?
   - Event delegation utilizes event bubbling to apply a single handler to multiple elements through the common ancestor (using onclick on the common ancestor).

+-  Discuss 4 differences between ES5 and ES6 that you find important.
+  - ES6 does not allow duplicate declaration of variables when declared using 'let' or 'const' in the same scope.
+  - ES6 uses lexical 'this' via fat arrow function, which forces 'this' to always point to the object where it is physically located within.
+In ES5, 'this' refers to the window if it isn't binded to the object.
+  - ES6 has 'Rest' parameters (...args), where the parameters is an array, so we can use all the Array functions.
+In ES5, 'arguments' acts like an array but the Array functions (sort, slice) are not available.
+  - Strict Mode ('use strict') is optional in ES5, but required in many ES6 features.
+This helps to explicitly show what the errors are.